pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-02-increase-ebook-sales-without-buy-now-popups.md

 [purchase-interview]: {% post_url 2019-03-01-two-ebooks-purchased-together %}
 </div>

-Make the ebook short, make it serve the job-to-be-done very precisely, [make a landing page about it describing in vivid details what problem it solves][ebook-landing-page], and it'll be read before the other book the person had committed to read.
+Make the ebook short, make it serve the job-to-be-done very precisely, [make a landing page about it describing in vivid details what problem it solves][ebook-landing-page], and it'll be read before the other books the person had committed to read.

 [ebook-landing-page]: {% post_url 2019-06-28-an-example-unconventional-landing-page %}